Deepakzxy/object1/README.md

 # New Project

-My name is Deepak this project created by me.
+My name is Deepak this project created by me,
-I have complete bachlor BCA in Agra university .
+I have complete bachlor BCA in Agra university ,
+I hope you are well.